nakajima/atom-branch-status/README.md

     `repo:status` scope
   - Add the token to the package settings (Settings > Packages > branch-status)

-The package works without the personal access token, but the GitHub API has a rate limit of 60 unauthenticated requests per hour.

 If the branch name turns pink, open the developer tools (View > Developer > Toggle Developer Tools) and see if the console shows an error.